mkersh/Python/experiment/GoogleDrive/test1/README.txt

 Dec 2015 - The standard pip version of PyDrive did not work for me.
 I had to get latest from GitHub and install using python setup install

-Remember not to store this file in GitHub!!!
+Remember NOT to store the client_secrets.json file in GitHub!!!